From ad hoc to world class

 Do they wish to invest in infrastructure along the same geographic or sector categories as that of the bond or equity markets?
 Are infrastructure investors focusing on a different segmentation of the universe?
 In other words, what would be the industry standard for unlisted infrastructure market indices and sub-indices?

 In regards to sector segmentation we found that infrastructure investors’ preferred both broad and sector specific segmentation.
 This is an indication of the infancy of the asset class.
 The results suggest that access to a well-defined asset class remains limited amongst investors who prefer to focus on sub-segments.
-However large managers and asset owners who wish to be exposed to infrastructure investments across multiple sectors say that only widely defined sector indices make sense.
+However large managers and asset owners who wish to gain exposure to infrastructure investments across multiple sectors say that only widely defined sector indices make sense.

 We created eight broad market indices to provide a global view of the asset class, and respond to investors’ requirements at the asset allocation level.
 A number of sub-market indices also allow investors to monitor the risk-adjusted performance of particular strategies.
 (See table)

 These broad market indices capture the systematic dimensions of infrastructure investment.
-Two universes (debt and equity) are split either between broad areas of economic development or by types of corporate structure.
+Two universes (debt and equity) can be divided into broad areas of economic development or by types of corporate structure.
 The thematic sub-indices (business risk, sector groups, credit risk) represent specific risk profiles.
-With these sub-indices investors can track the risk adjusted performance of almost any specialised manager or dedicated account that is focused on a sub-segment of the infrastructure market.
-Finally infrastructure investors will have the tools to adequately measure the risk adjusted performance of infrastructure and we can begin to see the development of a distinct infrastructure asset class.
+With these sub-indices investors can track the risk adjusted performance of almost any specialised manager or dedicated account focused on a sub-segment of the infrastructure market.
+Finally infrastructure investors will have the tools to adequately measure the risk adjusted performance of infrastructure.